TudorTacal/CV/README.md

 [Skills](#skills) | [Projects](#projects) | [Experience](#experience)| [Education](#education) | [Interests](#interests)

 I am a junior full stack web developer with a background in business development.
 I specialize in high-performance web applications with an emphasis on beautiful design, thus great UX.
-I promote quality code speed, and performance.
+I promote quality code, speed, and performance.
+OOD is a given.

 From day 1 I promise to bring a great positive attitude, high energy, focus, hard work and determination to succeed alongside my [technical skills](#projects).
 My colleagues from Makers told me I was the most cheerful person from our cohort.